-- 1. Every student should master the basic knowledge in the field of mathematics or computer science.

-- 2. Every student should gain the required knowledge to prepare the student for employment after graduation or admission into graduate school.

-- 3. Students should learn to think in a creative way but yet be able to express their thoughts in an organized fashion.

-- 4. The computer science student should understand the basic principles of the major types of programming languages and other fundamental areas of computer science.

-- 5. All students are expected to practice integrity in their daily interaction with their colleagues and in their work.

-Majors

-Bachelor of Science, Computer Science

-Bachelor of Science, Mathematics

-Bachelor of Arts, Computer Science

-Bachelor of Arts, Mathematics

-Mathematics Education

-See Secondary Education: Mathematics Teaching Area, Mathematics First Teaching Field, Mathematics Second Teaching Field

-Minors

-Computer Science Mathematics

-Bachelor of Science, Computer Science

-Objective: This program prepares one for further study in the technology and application of computing or a career in science or industry.

-Administrator: Chair, Department of Mathematics and Computer Science

-Requirements: 60-61 credits, including 40 in computer science
+- 1. Every student should master the basic knowledge in the field of mathematics or computer science. - 2.
+Every student should gain the required knowledge to prepare the student for employment after graduation or admission into graduate school. - 3.
+Students should learn to think in a creative way but yet be able to express their thoughts in an organized fashion. - 4.
+The computer science student should understand the basic principles of the major types of programming languages and other fundamental areas of computer science. - 5.
+All students are expected to practice integrity in their daily interaction with their colleagues and in their work.
+Majors Bachelor of Science, Computer Science Bachelor of Science, Mathematics Bachelor of Arts, Computer Science Bachelor of Arts, Mathematics Mathematics Education See Secondary Education: Mathematics Teaching Area, Mathematics First Teaching Field, Mathematics Second Teaching Field Minors Computer Science Mathematics Bachelor of Science, Computer Science Objective: This program prepares one for further study in the technology and application of computing or a career in science or industry.
+Administrator: Chair, Department of Mathematics and Computer Science Requirements: 59-61 credits, including 38-42 in computer science COMP1220.
+Introduction to Computer Science (3) COMP2220.
+Computer Programming in C++ (3); and, COMP2220L.
+Computer Programming in C++ Laboratory (1) One Course from:

-COMP1220.
-Introduction to Computer Science (3)
+COMP2040.
+Introduction to Web Development (3)

-COMP2220.
-Computer Programming in C++ (3); and,

-COMP2220L.
-Computer Programming in C++ Laboratory (1)

 COMP2260.
 Event-Driven Programming (3); and,

 COMP2260L.
 Event-Driven Programming Laboratory (1)

 COMP2630.
-Computer Architecture(3)
+Computer Architecture (3)

 COMP2750.
 Data Structures (3)

 COMP3330.
 Database Design and Programming (3); and,

 COMP3330L.
 Database Design and Programming Laboratory (1)

 COMP3370.
 Systems Analysis and Design (3)

 COMP3430.
-Operating Systems I (3), and
+Operating Systems I (3); and

 COMP3430L.
 Operating Systems I Laboratory (1)

 COMP3630.
 Networks and Data Communications I (3)

 COMP3640.
 Networks and Data Communications II (3)

 COMP3970.
 Introduction to Senior Project (1)

 COMP4680.
-Software Development Project (4)
+Software Development Project (4); or,

+COMP4970.
+Research (1-3)

 COMP4980.
-Senior Seminar (1)
+Senior Seminar/Capstone (1)

 MATH2310.
 Discrete Mathematics (3)

 MATH2510.
 Calculus I (4)

 MATH2520.
 Calculus II (4)

 MATH3240.
 Probability and Statistics I (3)

 MATH3320.
 Linear Algebra (3)

 One course from:

+COMP3530.
+Computer Graphics (3); and

+COMP3530L.
+Computer Graphics Laboratory (1)

+COMP4330.
+Machine Learning and Data Mining (3)

 MATH3250.
 Probability and Statistics II (3)

 MATH3280.
 Modeling and Operations Research (3)

 MATH3540.
 Differential Equations (3)

 MATH3560.
 Numerical Analysis (3)

 MATH4320.
 Modern Algebra (4)

+^{} COMP4980 must be taken at Northwest Nazarene University

 Bachelor of Science, Mathematics

 Objective: This program is for students who wish to prepare for graduate study in the mathematical sciences or for a career in applied mathematics in science or industry.

 Administrator: Chair, Department of Mathematics and Computer Science

 Requirements: 45-46 credits including 38-39 in mathematics of which 27 shall be numbered above 2999.

 MATH2310.
 Discrete Mathematics (3)

 MATH2510.
 Calculus I (4)

 MATH2520.
 Calculus II (4)

 MATH3240.
 Probability and Statistics I (3)

 MATH3310.
 Introduction to Abstract Mathematics (3)

 MATH3320.
 Linear Algebra (3)

 MATH3530.
 Vector Calculus (3)

 MATH3540.
 Differential Equations (3)

 MATH4320.
 Modern Algebra (4)

 MATH4510.
 Introduction to Real Analysis (4)

 Choose one of the following options: